 Is Walgreens providing vaccinations directly to employers?

-Walgreens has partnerships with more than 100 employers as part of Test and Protect™ COVID-19 efforts, including Apple, Amtrak, Tractor Supply Company, and T-Mobile to help protect thousands of employees across the country.
+Walgreens has partnerships with hundreds of employers as part of Test and Protect™ COVID-19 efforts, including Apple, Amtrak, Tractor Supply Company, and T-Mobile to help protect thousands of employees across the country.

 Companies were initially responsible for working with state and federal governments to secure vaccine allocation.
 As vaccine allocations continues to be available and as of recent, eligibility has expanded to all above 12 years old, we can provide our pharmacy services to administer vaccines to businesses seeking to offer vaccinations to their employees where eligible, leveraging our decades of experience with routine immunizations, as well as recent efforts administering COVID-19 vaccines in long-term care facility and through off-site clinics.